 The Global Partnership for Effective Development Co-operation was established in 2011 to boost the international community’s efforts towards development.
 This unique and inclusive forum brings together a wide range of countries and organisations.
 It fosters engagement, knowledge-sharing and joint action among development actors to increase the effectiveness of development co-operation.
 It also works to maintain high-level political support for the internationally agreed commitments for more effective development.

 The OECD-UNDP’s joint support to the Global Partnership

 The Busan Partnership agreement invited the United Nations Development Programme (UNDP) and the Organisation for Economic Co-operation and Development (OECD) to work together to provide support for the effective functioning of the Global Partnership.
-The UNDP-OECD joint support team includes dedicated staff across the two organisations to provide day–to-day secretariat support for the steering committee and the ministerial-level meetings of the Global Partnership.
+The UNDP-OECD joint support team includes dedicated staff across the two organisations, providing secretariat support for the steering committee and the ministerial-level meetings of the Global Partnership.

 The Global Partnership Monitoring Framework

 The global monitoring framework supports international accountability for the implementation of agreed Busan commitments.
 The 2016 Progress Report, jointly published by the OECD and UNDP, draws on the results of the 2016 monitoring round, an exercise led by 81 low and middle-income countries, with the participation of 125 development agencies, hundreds of civil society organisations, businesses and trade unions.
 It offers a snapshot of progress by aligning development efforts with the four principles for more effective development co-operation (country ownership, focus on results, inclusive partnerships, and transparency and accountability).

 A collaborative OECD approach to supporting the Global Partnership